tanin47/whowish_word/README.md

 * It is almost transparent to programmers
 * Programmers don't have to care how wording should be.
 This makes them work much faster
+* It does not clutter up your source code because you replace one static content unit with one function call

 How you should work